Skip to main content

 • Diatomaceous earth

 Spoiler alert — fleas don’t just suddenly show up in the litter box on their own.
-Unfortunately, that means if fleas are present in your cat’s litter, it’s because your cat brought them there.
+Unfortunately, if fleas are present in your cat’s litter, it’s because your cat brought them there.
+Here's what to do about fleas in the litter box, but don't forget to give your pet a good bath and flea treatment, too!

-How to identify fleas in the litter box
+How to identify fleas in the litter box: What do they look like?

-The first thing you may be wondering is, “Can fleas live in cat litter?”
-Unfortunately, the answer is yes; fleas thrive in humid environments like your cat’s litter box.
+If you're asking yourself, “Can fleas live in cat litter?” you're not alone.
+The answer is yes; fleas thrive in humid environments exactly like your cat’s litter box.
 The good news is, a flea family won’t just decide to set up shop in the litter box.
-If your cat has fleas, that’s when they start to proliferate within that space.
-Almost all the time, fleas are brought into the home from an outdoor environment.
-If your cat doesn’t have fleas, you shouldn’t find them living in the litter box.
+You'll only notice fleas in the litter box if your cat has fleas.
+If your cat doesn’t have fleas, however, you shouldn’t find them living in the litter box.
+This is why it's so important to keep our pets flea and tick-free to begin with.

 Gray tabby kitten scratching their neck